Ease financial stress with these debt consolidation tools

 To see if our Debt Consolidator Program is right for you be sure to talk to one of our expert loan officers to see if this form of financing is right for you.

-* Rate home equity line of credit (HELOC) is an open-end product where the full loan amount (minus the origination fee) will be 100% drawn at the time of origination.
+1 - Rate home equity line of credit (HELOC) is an open-end product where the full loan amount (minus the origination fee) will be 100% drawn at the time of origination.
 The initial amount funded at origination will be based on a fixed rate; however, this product contains an additional draw feature.
 As the borrower repays the balance on the line, the borrower may make additional draws during the draw period.
 If the borrower elects to make an additional draw, the interest rate for that draw will be set as of the date of the draw and will be based on an Index, which is the Prime Rate published in the Wall Street Journal for the calendar month preceding the date of the additional draw, plus a fixed margin.
 Accordingly, the fixed rate for any additional draw may be higher than the fixed rate for the initial draw.
 This product is currently not offered in the states of New York, Kentucky, West Virginia, Delaware and Maryland.
 The HELOC requires you to pledge your home as collateral, and you could lose your home if you fail to repay.
 Borrowers must meet minimum lender requirements in order to be eligible for financing.
 Available for primary, second homes and investment properties only.
 Dependent on minimum credit score and debt-to-income requirements.
 Occupancy status, lien position and credit score are all factors to determine your rate and max available loan amount.
 Not all applicants will be approved.
 Applicants subject to credit and underwriting approval.
 Contact Rate for more information and to discuss your individual circumstances.
 Restrictions Apply.

-** Using funds from a Cash-out Refinance to consolidate debt may result in the debt taking longer to pay off as it will be combined with borrower’s mortgage principle amount and will be paid off over the full loan term.
+3 - Using funds from a Cash-out Refinance to consolidate debt may result in the debt taking longer to pay off as it will be combined with borrower’s mortgage principle amount and will be paid off over the full loan term.
 Contact Rate for more information

-*** This is not a commitment to lend.
-The borrower must meet all loan obligations, including living in the property as the principal residence and paying property charges, including property taxes, fees, and hazard insurance.
-The borrower must maintain the home.
-If the borrower does not meet these loan obligations, then the loan will need to be repaid.
-Otherwise, the loan must be repaid when the last borrower passes away or sells the home.
+4 - This is not a commitment to lend.
+Home Equity Conversion Mortgages (HECMs) are eligible for borrowers 62 and older.
+Borrower must pay property taxes, Homeowner’s insurance, HOA dues (as applicable), and maintain the home and using it as primary residence or the loan will need to be repaid.
+Otherwise, the loan must be repaid when the borrowers leave the home for more than 12 consecutive months, transfer their property's title to another person, the last borrower passes away or sells the home.
 Prices, guidelines and minimum requirements are subject to change without notice.
-Some products may not be available in all states.
 Subject to review of credit and/or collateral; not all applicants will qualify for financing.
 It is important to make an informed decision when selecting and using a loan product; make sure to compare loan types when making a financing decision.
 This material has not been reviewed, approved or issued by HUD, FHA or any government agency.
 Rate is not affiliated with or acting on behalf of or at the direction of HUD, FHA or any other government agency.
 To find a Reverse Mortgage counselor near you, search the HECM Counselor Roster at https://entp.hud.gov/idapp/html/hecm_agency_look.cfm or call (800) 569-4287.